Media in Thunder Bay: Television

 Thunder Bay receives CTV and Global service from a locally owned twinstick operation rather than network-owned stations, the largest city in Canada and the only one in Ontario with such an arrangement.

-Thunder Bay Television usually uses the on-air branding scheme of Thunder Bay Television, and then the name of the network to which the channel is affiliated, except in cases when the channel is airing programming from a network to which it is not affiliated, when the network name is substituted for the channel's call sign.

 WBKP channel 5, the CW affiliate in Calumet, Michigan can be received in Thunder Bay with an outdoor roof antenna and a digital-capable television or receiver.

 Cable

-The cable provider in Thunder Bay is Shaw.
-The community channel on Shaw Cable is branded as Shaw TV, and airs on cable channel 10.
+The cable providers in Thunder Bay are Shaw and Tbaytel.
+The community channel on Shaw Cable is branded as Shaw Spotlight, and airs on cable channel 10.

 American network affiliates on cable in Thunder Bay come from Minneapolis–Saint Paul: KSTP-TV (ABC), WCCO-TV (CBS), KARE (NBC), KTCA (PBS/TPT) and KMSP-TV (Fox).
 Other Canadian network affiliates available to all cable subscribers in Thunder Bay include CBLT-DT (CBC) and CBLFT-DT (Ici Radio-Canada) from Toronto, Ontario and CFTM-DT (TVA) from Montreal, Quebec.

 Radio

 Thunder Bay is home to 11 radio stations, all of which broadcast on the FM band.

-There are four commercial radio stations based in the city — Rock 94.3 and CKPR 91.5, owned by Dougall Media, the parent company of Thunder Bay Television and Thunder Bay's Source, and 99.9 The Bay and Country 105, owned by Acadia Broadcasting Limited.
+There are four commercial radio stations based in the city — Rock 94 and 91.5 CKPR, owned by Dougall Media, the parent company of Thunder Bay Television and Thunder Bay Source, and 99.9 The Bay and Country 105, owned by Acadia Broadcasting Limited.
 The city receives CBC Radio One as CBQT-FM and CBC Music as CBQ-FM, at 88.3 FM and 101.7 FM respectively.
 The French Première Chaîne is available as a repeater of Sudbury-based CBON-FM on 89.3 FM.
 Lakehead University operates a campus radio station, CILU-FM, at 102.7 FM.